PaleovirologyLab/hi-fever/README.md

 Optional in local mode:
 * `--assembly_metadata_file` for a tab-separated file with two columns: `hostName`, `assembly_id`.
 * `--allow_missing_taxonomy true` only if you explicitly want the workflow to continue without taxonomy lookup.

+Assembly IDs in local mode are derived from the full input filename stem:
+* compression and FASTA suffixes such as `.gz`, `.fa`, `.fna`, `.fasta` are removed
+* the remaining filename stem is kept as the assembly identifier in downstream outputs

 If taxonomy/metadata files are not available in local mode:
 * Core locus discovery, reciprocal search, and genewise reconstruction still run.